Equipment Breakdown Coverage

 When it comes to Equipment Breakdown Coverage, there are two primary questions that you need to ask.
 The first is whether your property has an exposure to equipment breakdown and second, whether you currently have coverage in place for this potential exposure.

-With respect to the first question, if your property has any of the following equipment then you definitely have an exposure to loss:
+If your property has any of the following equipment then you definitely have an exposure to loss:

 - Electrical: Equipment used for the generation, transmission or utilization of electrical power.
 Components may include panels, cables and transformers.